Clinical Trial Regulatory Process – Brazil

-Brazilian Health Surveillance Agency (Agência Nacional de Vigilância Sanitária) (ANVISA) is the regulatory authority responsible for review and approval of clinical trial applications for registered and unregistered drugs.
-ANVISA is attached to the Ministry of Health (MOH), which grants it authority to regulate food and drug laws in Brazil.
+Brazilian Health Surveillance Agency (Agência Nacional de Vigilância Sanitária) (ANVISA) is the regulatory authority responsible for the review and approval of clinical trial applications for registered and unregistered drugs.
+ANVISA is attached to the Ministry of Health (MOH), which grants it the authority to regulate food and drug laws in Brazil.

 Do you have any queries or looking for regulatory support in various stages of drug development? write to us at email@example.com or provide your query details in the below form

 How about ethics approval?